ProCode-Software/proicons/CONTRIBUTING.md

 ### Testing packages

 To ensure your changes work, test your changes.
-This can be done by creating a separate test project and creating a symlink to your modified version using `npm link` as shown below:
+This can be done by creating a separate test project and creating a symlink to your modified version using `pnpm link` as shown below:

 ```shell
 # In your proicons folder